Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/diffuse_shaders.rst

    Fresnel Shader, Different Spec.

-With a Fresnel shader the amount of diffuse reflected light depends on the incidence angle, i.
-e. from the direction of the light source.
+With a Fresnel shader the amount of diffuse reflected light depends on the incidence angle, i.e. from the direction of the light source.
 Areas pointing directly towards the light source appear darker;
 areas perpendicular to the incoming light become brighter.
 `Augustin-Jean Fresnel <https://en.wikipedia.org/wiki/Augustin-Jean_Fresnel>`__ (1788-1827)